This guide sets out essential information for British national residing in the united Arab Emirates.

 Sponsoring your wife in UAE

 From 1st December 2013, the British Embassies in Abu Dhabi and Dubai will no longer issue No Objection Letters to British nationals to sponsor their non - British spouse.
 We have notified the UAE Government.
-If required, we have produced a Sponsorship note No Objection letter - Relatives (PDF, 307KB, 2 pages) which can be used as necessary.
+If required, we have produced a No objection letter - Relatives (PDF, 307KB, 2 pages) which can be used as necessary.

 A husband who wishes to sponsor his wife will need the following documents: